Last Updated on April 1, 2023 by Dave Farquhar

-WHIP is my all-time favorite baseball statistic.
-I’ll get into why in a bit.
+I’ll argue with anyone that WHIP is the most fair statistic when it comes to measuring a pitcher’s success.
 What WHIP measures is how many base runners a pitcher allows in an average inning.
 It’s a pretty easy way to calculate a pitcher’s effectiveness.
+What is a good WHIP in baseball, then?
+In this blog post, I’ll explain how to calculate WHIP and what a good and great WHIP are.

 What elite pitchers in baseball have in common: low WHIP